TABLE OF CONTENTS

 - Steering stem: The steering stem connects the center of the upper and lower triple tree, which in turn holds the forks.Harley-Davidsons typically have a 1" outside diameter steering stem.
 1977 & earlier Sportsters had a 7/8" stem, which was changed to 15/16" for 1978-1981.
 After 1981 all Sportsters had a 1" steering stem, including all 39mm Narrow Glide forks.

-- Fork tubes: The size of a fork, for instance, "39mm", is in reference to the outside diameter of the fork tubes themselves.
-Modern Harley-Davidsons tend to have much larger diameter fork tubes than earlier models, with 49mm being a common size.
-Typically, the larger and heavier the model motorcycle, the more heavy-duty, and thus larger diameter, the fork tubes and entire fork assembly.
+- Fork tubes: The size of a fork—“39mm” or 41mm, for instance—refers to the outside diameter of the fork tubes themselves.
+Modern Harley-Davidsons tend to have much larger-diameter fork tubes than earlier models, with 49mm being a common size.
+Typically, the larger and heavier the motorcycle, the more heavy-duty, and thus larger in diameter, the fork tubes and entire fork assembly.

 COMMON HARLEY-DAVIDSON FORKS TYPES & HOW TO IDENTIFY THEM